wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

 Create and map internal users (RBAC)
 ====================================

 Wazuh Role-based access control (RBAC) allows access to Wazuh resources based on the roles and policies assigned to the users.
 It is an easy-to-use administration system that enables to manage users’ or entities’ permissions to the system resources.
-To learn more, see the :doc:`Role-Based Access Control </user-manual/api/rbac/index>` section.

 .. note::

    Role-based access control can also be configured by REST API requests.
-To learn more about using the Wazuh API to configure RBAC, see our documentation `here <>`.
+To learn more about using the Wazuh API to configure RBAC, see our documentation :doc:`here </user-manual/api/rbac/index>`.

 In the following sections, we learn how to create internal users and map them with Wazuh in the Wazuh app for Splunk.